 Using firm pressure, rub the tip of the iron in circular motions across a small area of your design.
 Gently peel the backing paper from that small section away, then move on to the next bit of the design.
 If you find that the backing paper is hard to lift, you need to iron the section for longer.
 Keep ironing until the backing paper peels away with ease.

 It’s time to work out dem guns [muscle emoji].
 Press down on your iron as firmly as you can while transferring your image.
 This will help the process along.

 9: Always keep the iron moving

 Never leave the iron in one spot – always keep the iron moving (even if it’s only tiny circles).
-I once left the iron in one spot (during my first attempt at the customised calico bag) and it ended up leaving an ugly brown scorch mark.
+I once left the iron in one spot and it ended up leaving an ugly brown scorch mark.